lavoiesl/dotfiles-builder/README.md

 Sébastien Lavoie (github@lavoie.sl)

 ## Description
-Compile several dotfiles using configurations and doing some tests only once.
+Compiles `.zshrc` and `.bashrc` using configurations and doing some tests only once.

 For example: